EugeneHlushko/game-15/README.md

 ### Want to challenge your colleagues and train your brain?!
 Play Game 15.

+### Generally an example react online socket.io game using express and react-boilerplate

 ### how to play?

 1. `npm install` or `yarn install`